Running With Knee Pain

-Feet are very complex and if you don’t take care of them while running, you will find more problems occurring in them, your knees and even hips.
+Feet are very complex and if you don’t take care of them while running, you will find more problems occurring in them, your knees, and even hips.
 It is all connected and you have to protect your foot in order to avoid any further aches and problems.
-Running is a high impact sport and puts plenty of stress on feet, ankles, and knees and wearing proper shoes will help you run easily and reduce any risks of injury and pain.
+Running is a high-impact sport and puts plenty of stress on your feet, ankles, and knees, and wearing proper shoes will help you run easily and reduce any risks of injury and pain.

 Your job is to find the right shoes that will provide proper support for your toes, heel, and arch.
 Also, the sole should be comfortable and thick enough to provide amortization during running.
 Not only will running become even more fun, but you will manage to save your knees from stress, provide comfort for your feet and avoid and prevent any ankle pain and injuries.